Customize5773/Controlled-Mobile-Phone-RC-Car/README.md

 ## Inspiration 💡✨

-Inspired by creative engineering showcased by Pro Now, this project embodies a relentless quest for innovation amid technical challenges ⚙️🔥.
-For a glimpse into the inspiration, check out the [Pro Now YouTube video](https://youtu.be/gU7vlhU1HvU?si=bU8_l4K3_jUoTEup) and dive into the world of dynamic robotics competition. 🚀🤖
+Inspired by creative engineering showcased by **A to Z tech solution**, this project embodies a relentless quest for innovation amid technical challenges ⚙️🔥.
+For a glimpse into the inspiration, check out the [A to Z tech solution YouTube video](https://www.youtube.com/watch?v=uz4UvLh3jqg) and dive into the world of dynamic robotics competition. 🚀🤖

 ---